TomatOrg/TomatBoot/boot-protocol.md

 ### Framebuffer
 The framebuffer will give the address of the vram (physical)

+The framebuffer is in a Blue Green Red Reserved (8 bits per channel, 4 channels)

 ### Command line
 The command line is a string that can be defined at boot to change the kernel behaviour dynamically